cwi-dis/iotsa/readme.md

 Allows showing static colors and repeating patterns on a NeoPixel LED.
 By default does not provide a web interface, only an API `set(rgb, onDuration, offDuration, count)` for use in your program.
 But see the _Led_ example for providing a web interface.

 The iotsaLed module also implements the `iotsaStatusInterface` protocol, and shows status information during the boot sequence and when the iotsa board is running in a nonstandard mode (configuration mode, OTA mode, etc).

+The module does not provide a user-visible endpoint or REST api, but can be used as a base class for this.
+See [examples/Led](examples/Led) for an example.

 ### iotsaLogger.h